 This 74-acre island is owned and managed by the Town of North Haven, which received it as a gift from the Minot family.
 North Haven Conservation Partners was granted a conservation easement on the property by the Town in 2000.

 The Mullen's Head Park Commission manages the island as a Town park.
 NHCP raised an endowment to fund stewardship of the island consistent with the easement terms, including maintenance of pedestrian trails and a dock, to enhance public access.
 At low tide, the island is accessible by foot from Indian Point.
 There is also a dock at the western end of the island where boats can land in the summer season.
-A pedestrian trail circles the entire island.
+A pedestrian trail circles the entire island and another bisects the island's interior.
 The island's diverse forests and shoreline provide habitat for small mammals, deer, migratory birds, ospreys and eagles.
 Its extensive tidal flats provide habitat for shorebirds as well as clams and mussels.

 Owned by the Cabot family, the fields on either side of the Crabtree Point Road overlooking Pulpit and Southern Harbors are protected by a conservation easement granted to NHCP in 2002.